intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ## Introduction and overviews

-The Introduction section allowed participants to introduce and discuss the problem space, existing mechanisms for Quality of Service (QoS) and Quality of Experience (QoE) measurements.
+The workshop started with a broad focus on the state of user Quality of Service (QoS) and quality of experience (QoE) the Internet today.
+The goal of the introductory talks was to set the stage for the workshop by describing both the problem space and the current solutions in place and their limitations.

+The introduction presentations by participants provided views of existing QoS and QoE measurements and their effectiveness.
 Also discussed was the interaction between multiple users within the network, as well as the interaction between multiple layers of the OSI stack.
-Some existing measurement works were presented.
+Some existing measurement work was also presented.
 Vint Cerf provided a key note describing the history and importance of the topic.

 ### Key points from the keynote by Vint Cerf {#dicsucssion-intro-keynote}